-"Since it is a ballistic shield, it also deflects micrometeorites," says Kaul, who had previously worked with similar materials in developing helicopter armor.
-"Since it's a fabric, it can be draped around molds and shaped into specific spacecraft components."
+"Since it is a ballistic shield, it also deflects micrometeorites," says Kaul, who had previously worked with similar materials in developing helicopter armour.
+"Since it's a fabric, it can be draped around moulds and shaped into specific spacecraft components."
 And because it's derived from polyethylene, it's an excellent radiation shield as well.

 Raj Kaul, co-inventor of RXF1, holding a brick of the material.
 [More]